Graduating from a File Sharing Solution to Digital Asset Management

 - User Error: When systems have no defined admin roles or user permissions that are controlled by the organization, the library can quickly become the “wild west” where everyone can access everything.
 User error is inevitable and simple file sharing systems often don’t have enough safeguards in place to prevent this.

-- Limited Scalability: While many file sharing solutions start out relatively inexpensive, as organization grows, the solution becomes significantly more expensive, especially when paying per user.
+- Limited Scalability: While many file-sharing solutions start out relatively inexpensive, as the organization grows, the solution becomes significantly more expensive, especially when paying per user.

 Moving From a File Sharing System to a DAM